-Hertl’s shootout goal lifts Sharks past Blues, 2-1
+Hertl’s shootout goal lifts Sharks over Blues, 2-1

-ST. LOUIS (AP) — Tomas Hertl’s goal in a shootout lifted the San Jose Sharks to a 2-1 comeback victory over the St. Louis Blues on Wednesday night.
+ST. LOUIS (AP) — Tomas Hertl scored the only goal in a four-round shootout to give the San Jose Sharks a 2-1 victory over the St. Louis Blues on Wednesday night.

-It was Hertl’s third goal in four games this season and extended his points streak to four games.

-The Sharks appeared to get the game-winner with 11 seconds left in overtime, but the officials quickly waved it off for goaltender interference on Ryan Donato.
-After a review, the call was upheld.

-Marcus Sorensen also scored and Martin Jones made 23 saves for the Sharks, who snapped a six-game losing streak to St. Louis that started in the 2019 playoffs.
+Marcus Sorensen scored the tying goal late in the second period and Martin Jones made 22 saves for the Sharks, who snapped a six-game losing streak to St. Louis that started in the 2019 playoffs.

-Brayden Schenn scored in his second straight game and Jordan Binnington made 33 saves for the Blues.
+Brayden Schenn scored in his second consecutive game and Jordan Binnington made 37 saves for the Blues.

+San Jose appeared to get the game-winner with 11 seconds left in overtime, but the officials quickly waved it off for goaltender interference on Ryan Donato.
+After a replay review, the call was upheld.

 John Leonard almost gave the Sharks the lead, ringing a drive off the post early in the second period.